ptjahjadi/cplus-login-system/README.md

 * Phase 2A (19 Jul 2021): Several quality fixes such as allowing users to cancel registration and users would only receive one error message when the ID or password input using registration does not match the requirements.
 Added an account balance for each user and allows users to access their accounts after logging in.
 * Phase 2B (7 Aug 2021): Split the code into 3 files: the main file, function file, and header file.
 Users can now reset their password if they forgot their password after registering.
 * Phase 2C (29 Aug 2021): Fixes to the reset password feature: the program does not accept password resets if the new password is too short, long or contains non-alphanumeric characters.
 New users must also confirm their password by entering it twice before registering.
+* Phase 3A (18 Sep 2021): Included a new game "high-low", where users can play to win more balance.

 ## Guide
 * 'login' : Contains the program that is used to register or login to user's accounts.